jaylong255/react-app/README.md

-# Cloud Infrastructure
+# React App

-The infrastructure stack that deploys this app is launched by terraform code here https://github.com/jaylong255/infrastructure and here https://github.com/jaylong255/terraform-modules
+## Terraform Modules
+The minimum infrastructure requirements for this app are described by Terraform code in this repository.
+A working stack can be launched to the cloud from this codebase.

+## Docker and Docker Compose Files
+The docker setup in this repository sets up a local development environment that can also be used in deployment pipelines.

 ## Build the App
 `docker-compose run node npm run build`

+Note: the bucket name and distribution id values are output from the terraform modules for convenience.

 ## Push assets to the Bucket
-`aws s3 sync build/ s3://my-bucket-name`
+`aws s3 sync build/ s3://$BUCKET_NAME`

 ## Invalidate the CDN Distribution
+`aws cloudfront create-invalidation --distribution-id $DISTRIBUTION_ID --paths /*`

 # Getting Started with Create React App